stephenh/tessell/docs/tutorial.md

       };
 {: class=brush:java}

-The `DispatchUiCommand` base class encapsulates the logic that only allows "Submit" to be clicked once, and can optionally disable/enable `submit` as needed (todo).
+The `DispatchUiCommand` base class encapsulates the logic that only allows "Submit" to be clicked once, and can optionally disable/enable `submit` as needed.

-If save is successful, `goTo(PlaceRequest)` is called, which causes the `#clients` page to be loaded (see place notes here).
+If save is successful, `goTo(PlaceRequest)` is called, which causes the `#clients` page to be loaded (see [places](./places.html) for more details).

 If save is unsuccessful, our application-wide error logic will kick in and show an error message to the user, ask them to reload the application, etc.